d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ```

 Below we define a basic first-in first-out scheduler which simply schedules the next configuration once resources become available.

-*AK: I know we use FIFOScheduler in SyneTune but I am not sure if it's the
-right name, since we do not have a fifo queue.
-MS: That name is from Ray Tune.*

 ```{.python .input  n=11}
 %%tab pytorch, mxnet, tensorflow